marialee222/eyes/README.md

 ### Improvements
 Updates made to enhance user experience and functionality:
  - The primary improvement made was  implementing customization options for users to customize eye colors, background colors, and other visual elements.
--added a <div class="pupil"></div> inside each eye to represent the pupils (HTML) -box shadow for depth for the eye (CSS)
+ - added a <div class="pupil"></div> inside each eye to represent the pupils (HTML)
+ - box shadow for depth for the eye (CSS)
--added customization panel for the eye color and background color
+ - added customization panel for the eye color and background color

 ## How to Run
 To run the Eyes exercise on your machine, follow these steps: